 Simpson split his 1951 season between first base and right field, struggling a bit initially with the jump to the majors.
 He batted .229 in 122 games, with 14 extra-base hits, 51 runs scored and 45 walks.
 He put together a solid year in 1952 when he hit .266 with 66 runs, 41 extra-base hits, 65 RBIs and 56 walks in 146 games.
 It was a one-year peak and his numbers/playing time dropped in 1953 down to a .227 average and a .618 OPS in 82 games.
 He spent 1954 in the minors with Indianapolis of the Triple-A American Association, hitting .282 with an .824 OPS in 100 games.
 He then briefly played for the Indians again in 1955 (one at-bat in three games) before moving on to the Kansas City Athletics for three seasons.
 Simpson finished the 1955 season with a .301 average, 42 runs scored, 28 extra-base hits and 52 RBIs in 112 games for the Athletics.
 He hit .293 with 76 runs scored, 22 doubles, a league leading 11 triples, 21 homers and 105 RBIs in 1956 when he made his lone All-Star appearance.
 He spent half of the 1957 season with Kansas City, hitting .296 in 50 games before he was traded to the New York Yankees on June 15th in a seven-player deal.

 Simpson hit .250 with 27 runs scored and 39 RBIs in 75 games for the Yankees to finish the season.
 They lost the World Series that year and he went 1-for-12 with a single and a .167 OPS.
 In 1958, he hit .216 with no homers in 24 games for the Yankees before they traded him back to the A’s, exactly one year to the day that they acquired him.
 He finished the season by hitting .264 with seven homers and 27 RBIs in 78 games.
 In his final big league season, he spent time with the A’s, Chicago White Sox and the Pirates.
 After eight early season games with Kansas City, they traded him to Chicago even up for Ray Boone.
 He played 38 games with the White Sox, hitting .187 with two homers.
 He came to Pittsburgh in trade for first baseman Ted Kluzsewski on August 25th.
 Simpson went 4-for-15 with two RBIs in nine games for the Pirates.
-Exactly seven weeks after he was acquired, he was sold back to the White Sox.
+Exactly seven weeks after he was acquired, he was sold back to the White Sox, after the two sides agreed during the original deal that the Pirates could keep or return Simpson after the 1959 season ended.
 While he never played in the majors again after 1959, Simpson still played another five years of pro ball, finishing his career in Mexico in 1963-64.
 He returned to San Diego in 1960, where he had his best minor league season, but he ended up hitting just .222 with a .714 OPS in 95 games.
 He rebounded to hit .303 with 24 homers and 105 RBIs in 1961 with San Diego, followed by an .837 OPS in Indianapolis in 1962.
 He had a .900 OPS in 11 games with Indianapolis in 1963, before going to Mexico for the final 1+ seasons of his career.
 In 11 years in the majors, Simpson hit .269 in 1,013 games, with 413 runs scored, 240 extra-base hits and 436 RBIs.

 On this date in 1982, the Pirates signed second baseman Jose Lind as an 18-year-old amateur free agent out of Puerto Rico.
 He debuted in the Gulf Coast League in 1983 and hit .301 in his first season of pro ball.
 He moved up one level each of the next four years, then made it to the majors for a short time in 1987, before becoming the starting second baseman.
 Lind played for the Pirates for six seasons (1987-92), hitting .255 with 50 stolen bases, 292 runs scored and 249 RBIs in 779 games, helping the Pirates to three straight playoff appearances.
 He won a Gold Glove in 1992.